 The lake’s the type of place you could have a totally different holiday at different times of year – cosy up by the fire or in the sauna in winter, or picnic and swim in the lake in summer.
 You can easily get into a routine, even in just a few days.
 Ours was a morning swim, a big cooked breakfast, a walk followed by lunch, a lazy afternoon reading, a few sunset drinks, then dinner followed by toasting marshmallows on the campfire.
 But my favourite bit of the day had to be the evening hot tub, glass of prosecco in hand.
 The water’s heated to a toasty 39 degrees and if you time it right and get a clear night you can sit in the steaming water and watch the sun set.
 Much as I love travelling, having no plane to catch, no queues and no multiple-hour transfers helped make this the most relaxing trip I’ve had in a long time – now when can I go back?

 Log House Holidays’ eight cabins sleep from four to 11 people.
 You can book them for three-night weekend stays (Friday–Monday), four-night stays during the week (Monday–Friday) or full weeks (Friday–Friday).
 A four-night weekday stay at Mayo Landing for up to 11 people ranges from £1170 to £2560, with a small additional cost for the hot tub and pool, to hire kayaks and paddleboards, or bring your dog.

 Many thanks to Log House Holidays for hosting us.
-All views, opinions and my total love of the place are, as always, my own (in fact we liked it so much that we are going back later this year!).
+All views, opinions and my total love of the place are, as always, my own (in fact we liked it so much that we are going back next year!).